California lawmaker cleared of misdemeanor child cruelty

 Arambula has said he spanked the girl but did not hit her face or know how she got the bruise.

-An Assembly spokeswoman for Arambula did not immediately comment, nor did Assembly Speaker Anthony Rendon.

-Arambula, a former emergency room doctor who represents Fresno, has been on leave from the Assembly during the case.
+A former emergency room doctor who represents Fresno, Arambula has been on leave from the Assembly during the case.
+Arambula spokeswoman Felicia Cousart Matlosz said he would return to work at the state Legislature on Monday.

-Arambula, his wife, mother and two of his three daughters testified during the case.

-His attorneys painted the oldest daughter as an unreliable witness who wanted attention.
+“To my wife and my daughters, you know how much I love you.
+I want to say it publicly so that everyone can hear it,” Arambula told reporters, according to a video from KMPH-TV in Fresno.

 “There is no evidence to suggest that Dr. Arambula intentionally struck his child in the head,” attorney Michael Aed told jurors.